Pascua Yaqui Tribe: 2013 Violence Against Women Act Pilot Project

 Since the Supreme Court's majority opinion in Oliphant v.
 Suquamish Indian Tribe, the tribal courts were forbidden to try a non-Indian, unless specifically authorized by the Congress.
-The passage of the Violence Against Women Reauthorization Act of 2013 (VAWA 2013) signed into law on March 7, 2013 by President Barack Obama authorized the tribal courts to try a non-Indian who is charged with domestic violence towards a Native American.
+The passage of the Violence Against Women Reauthorization Act of 2013 (VAWA 2013) signed into law on March 7, 2013, by President Barack Obama authorized the tribal courts to try a non-Indian who is charged with domestic violence towards a Native American.
 This was motivated by the high percentage of Native American women being assaulted by non-Indian men, feeling immune by the lack of jurisdiction of Tribal Courts upon them.
 This new law generally takes effect on March 7, 2015, but also authorizes a voluntary "Pilot Project" to allow certain tribes to begin exercising special jurisdiction sooner.
 On February 6, 2014, three tribes were selected for this Pilot Project: the Pascua Yaqui Tribe (Arizona), the Tulalip Tribes of Washington, and the Confederated Tribes of the Umatilla Indian Reservation (Oregon).

 Education

+On July 23, 2008, the Pascua Yaqui Education Department was created under the Pascua Yaqui Education Ordinance of 2008 for the purpose and mission of promoting education for tribal members.
+As of 2026, the Pascua Yaqui Tribe offers many in-house opportunities for education including Pre-K-12 education, higher education assistance, adult education, the Dr. Escalante Tribal Library, and the Huya Miisim Microcampus in partnership with the University of Arizona.

 Elementary education west of the longitude 111° 5'18.74"W is served by Vesey Elementary School with the rest of the reservation served by Harriet Johnson Primary School and Anna E. Lawrence Intermediate School.
 The entire reservation is served by Valencia Middle School and Cholla High School for middle and secondary education, respectively.
 All schools are part of the Tucson Unified School District.